x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/manage-ha.md

 ## Proactive monitoring
 <a name="Pr"> </a>

 Making sure that your servers are operating reliably and that your database copies are healthy are key objectives for daily messaging operations.
-Exchange 2016 includes a number of features that can be used to perform a variety of health monitoring tasks for DAGs and mailbox database copies, including:
+Exchange Server includes a number of features that can be used to perform a variety of health monitoring tasks for DAGs and mailbox database copies, including:

 - [Get-MailboxDatabaseCopyStatus](http://technet.microsoft.com/library/6ad690fb-3a23-41d4-b19d-666b34e62b26.aspx)